rajanarasimhan/Algorithms-1/README.md

 ## Contents

-1. **Competitive-Programming**: This subfolder will contain implementations of algorithms commonly used in Competitive Programming OR in development.
+1. <a href="https://github.com/BuffetCodes/Algorithms/tree/master/Competitive-Programming">Competitive-Programming</a>: This subfolder will contain implementations of algorithms commonly used in Competitive Programming OR in development.
-2. **CPP**: This subfolder will contain design patterns in Modern C++, samples on popularly used C++ features.
+2. <a href="https://github.com/BuffetCodes/Algorithms/tree/master/CPP">CPP</a>: This subfolder will contain design patterns in Modern C++, samples on popularly used C++ features.

 ## FAQs